monkeydevtools/treepath-python/README.md

 assert mercury_has_moons == solar_system["star"]["planets"]["inner"][0]["has-moons"]
 ```
 ### Wildcard as a Key.
-The **wildcard** attribute specifies all keys.
+The **wildcard** attribute specifies all sibling keys.
 It is useful for iterating over attributes.

 ```python
 star_children = [child for child in find(path.star.wildcard, solar_system)]